-- Accept: risk acceptance means accepting that a risk might have consequences, without taking any further mitigating measures: - Avoid: risk avoidance is the elimination of activities that cause the risk; - Transfer: risk transference is transferring the impact of the risk to a third party; - 1 Based on COSO ERM en ISO 31000.

-- Mitigate: risk mitigation involves the mitigation of the risk likelihood and/or impact; - Exploit: risk exploitation revolves around the maximisation of the risk likelihood and/or increasing the impact if the risk does happen.
+- Accept: risk acceptance means accepting that a risk might have consequences, without taking any further mitigating measures. - Avoid: risk avoidance is the elimination of activities that cause the risk. - Transfer: risk transference is transferring the impact of the risk to a third party. - Mitigate: risk mitigation involves the mitigation of the risk likelihood and / or impact. - Exploit: risk exploitation revolves around the maximisation of the risk likelihood and / or increasing the impact if the risk does happen.